 Should the corn silk be removed before grilling?
 I don't remove the silk since I don't pull the husks back.
 However, your should cut the corn silk off at the very top of the ear of corn since it will burn on the grill.
 Just snip off the excess silk with scissors and with this, you will snip off the thin end pieces of the husks too.

-Jere’ Tips: Grill extra corn!
-I always buy more corn than what I will be serving because you can grill lots of ears and use leftover corn for other recipes like this creamy bowl of Mexican Corn and Bean Soup or our favorite homemade Cornbread recipe that is full of fresh veggies and lots of cheese.
+Jere's Tips: Grill extra corn!
+I always buy more corn than what I will be serving because you can grill lots of ears and it's a great way to use leftover corn for other recipes like a corn salad, this creamy bowl of Mexican Corn and Bean Soup or our favorite homemade Iron Skillet Cornbread recipe that is full of fresh veggies and lots of cheese.
 You can also freeze any leftovers in freezer bags for later.

 - Fresh ears of corn in the husk

 - Salt and pepper

 How To Make Easy Grilled Corn: Step-By-Step

 Step 1.
 Heat the grill to medium-high heat, about 400 degrees or a medium flame.